Understanding What Is Self-Compassion: Insights on Mindfulness and Compassion

 • Mindfulness involves examining thoughts and feelings as they come and go: not ignoring, repressing, or judging them, but acknowledging them and moving on.

 There’s a growing body of research about the benefits of self-compassion.
 One study found a potential link between self-compassionate people and increased well-being, including higher levels of happiness, motivation, and optimism and lower levels of anxiety, depression, and fear of failure.
+Studies typically measure self compassion through validated scales to understand its effects on emotional resilience and mental health.
 In addition, an article in the Social and Personality Psychology Compass journal suggests that self-compassion may be a healthier characteristic to pursue than self-esteem because it involves less self-evaluation, ego-defensiveness, and self-enhancement.
+In social psychology, self-compassion is linked to lower levels of social comparison and higher emotional well-being.
 Self-esteem usually involves comparing yourself with others, while self-compassion focuses on simply relating in a kinder way to your own self.
 Those who are self-compassionate tend to have greater self-confidence, a healthier self-concept, and be less self-critical.
 Self-compassion helps emotional resilience in many cases, as well.

 Article Visual